hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 [Ted Chiang wrote an article entitled "ChatGPT Is a Blurry JPEG of the Web"](https://www.newyorker.com/tech/annals-of-technology/chatgpt-is-a-blurry-jpeg-of-the-web).

-**How It's Useful**: Conveys the important concept that the model is lossily fitting and encoding data at a specific point in time.
+**How It's Useful**: Conveys the important concept that the model is lossily fitting and encoding a dataset.

 **The Subtext**: It's regurgitating the data.